chef/chef-web-docs/content/install_supermarket.md

 - System clocks synchronized on the Chef Infra Server and Supermarket hosts
 - Sufficient disk space on host to meet project cookbook storage capacity **or** credentials to store cookbooks in an Amazon Simple Storage Service (S3) bucket

-**Considerations with regard to storage capacity:**
+**Considerations regarding storage capacity:**

 - PostgreSQL database size will grow linearly based on the number of cookbooks and the number of cookbook versions published
 - Redis database size is negligible as it is used only for background job queuing, and to cache a small number of API responses
 - Cookbook storage growth is entirely dependent on the size of the cookbooks published.
 Cookbooks that include binaries or other large files will consume more space than code-only cookbooks
 - Opting to run a private Supermarket with off-host PostgreSQL, Redis, and cookbook store is less a decision about storage sizing; it is about data service uptime, backup, and restore procedure for your organization
 - As a point of reference: as of May 2021 after six years of operation, the public Supermarket has approx 83,000 users, 4,000 cookbooks with a total of 27,000 versions published.
-The PostgreSQL database weighs in at 435 MB, and the S3 bucket containing all of the published community cookbooks weighs in at 3.1 GB
+The PostgreSQL database weighs in at 435 MB, and the S3 bucket containing all the published community cookbooks weighs in at 3.1 GB

 ## Chef Identity